Ouyang Feng

-Ouyang Feng is a fictional character in the wuxia novel The Legend of the Condor Heroes and its sequel, The Return of the Condor Heroes, by Jin Yong.
-He is the "Western Venom" of the Five Greats of the wulin (martial artists' community) during the Song dynasty, alongside Wang Chongyang, Hong Qigong, Huang Yaoshi and Duan Zhixing.
-Ouyang Feng is best known for his signature martial arts technique, the Toad Skill, and his expertise in toxicology.
-In the first novel, he is depicted as a ruthless villain who resorts to all sorts of unscrupulous means to achieve his goal of becoming the most powerful martial artist in the jianghu.
-He attempts to seize the Nine Yin Manual, a book detailing powerful martial arts and inner energy techniques, but is tricked into practising skills based on a corrupted version of the manual.
-He becomes insane eventually as a consequence, but his prowess in martial arts also increases tremendously in an unorthodox manner.
-In the sequel, Ouyang Feng accepts Yang Guo as his godson and teaches him the Toad Skill.
-Later in the novel, he dies in the midst of laughter and forgotten past feuds alongside his rival, Hong Qigong.
-He is buried on Mount Hua beside Hong Qigong by Yang Guo, who succeeds him as the "Western Eccentric" of the new Five Greats.
+Ouyang Feng, also known as Viper Ouyang in the St. Martin's translation, is a fictional character in the wuxia novel The Legend of the Condor Heroes and its sequel, The Return of the Condor Heroes, by Jin Yong.
+He is the "Western Venom" of the "Five Greats", the five most powerful martial artists in the wulin (martial artists' community), alongside Wang Chongyang, Hong Qigong, Huang Yaoshi and Duan Zhixing.
+Ouyang Feng is best known for his Toad Skill, and his expertise in toxicology.
+In the first novel, he is described as a ruthless villain who resorts to unscrupulous means to become the most powerful martial artist in the wulin.
+He attempts to seize the Jiuyin Zhenjing, a book detailing powerful skills, but is tricked into practising skills based on a corrupted version of the manual.
+He ends up in a state of zouhuorumo and becomes insane eventually, but ironically his neigong has also improved tremendously.
+In the sequel, Ouyang Feng takes the protagonist, Yang Guo, as his godson and teaches him the Toad Skill.
+Later, he dies in the midst of laughter and forgotten past feuds alongside Hong Qigong, and they are buried on Mount Hua.